ruyaoyao/LINE-instant-messenger-protocol/line-protocol.md

 Login procedure
 ---------------

-This Thrift method issues a new authToken for an e-mail address and password combination:
+This Thrift method issues a new authToken for an e-mail address and password combination.
+The request should be sent to the path /api/v4/TalkService.do to avoid having to specify an auth token when none exists yet (/S4 always requires an auth token).

     loginWithIdentityCredentialForCertificate(
         IdentityProvider.LINE, // identityProvider